Bih Documentation Project

 Because the differences noted above, native speakers of Ede are unable to understand Bih even though they belong to the same ethnic group.
 On the other hand, since Ede is the regional dominant language, many other ethnic groups can speak Ede including Bih speakers.

 Among a few last speakers of Bih, two of them who contributed mainly to this collection passed away.
-Bih community members were very exciting to listen to these folktales as they did not have a chance to know their traditional folktales before.
-However, although the audio CDs are available to the community, there is no other product from this collection available to them yet.
-Tam Nguyen plans on a project for future products such as a bilingual folktales book published in Bih and Ede for the community in the future.
+Bih community members were very excited to listen to these folktales as they did not have a chance to know their traditional folktales before.
+Tam Nguyen also plans on a future project for products such as a bilingual folktales book published in Bih and Rade for the communities.